99markets/challenges/mobile.md

 *Maximum amount of time allowed: 3-5 days*

 Congratulations!
 As the new member of the **Ninety Nine** iOS/Android team, you are in charge of implementing one of the new features that will drive millions of users into our *fintech* app.

+This feature contains 2 screens to:

-Your task is to implement 2 screens to a) list the stocks the user has stored as favourites and b) see the detail of some of these stocks.
+a) List the stocks the user has stored as favourites.

-- You can retrieve the favourite list from:
-- You can retrieve the details from:
+b) Shows the details for one stock.

+To retrieve the information you can use these two endpoints created by the Backend team: xx xx

+Your job is to create an app from scratch that:

+- Shows the list of favourites, and when the user taps on one, shows its details.
-- Implements a cache for offline cases *(extra points)*
+- Implement a cache for offline cases *(extra points)*
 - Add one button to each cell to delete favorite.
-If you press that button your favorite will not be shown anymore in your list. *(extra points)*
+If you press that button your favorite will not be shown anymore in your list (no need to persist the deletion). *(extra points)*

 ## **Requirements**